hafsahsiddiqui/sql-projects/A24 Films/README.md

 **Additional features Included in the Dashboard:**
 - Films I have watched so far: A straightforward list of A24 movies I’ve personally watched, providing a personal touch to the analysis.
 - A24 Background:
-  - A brief description of A24’s origins and mission to set the context.
+  - A brief description of A24’s origins and mission to set the background on what A24 is.
   - A short summary of A24’s Best Picture wins and Oscar nominations highlighting their critical recognition.
   - A small image offering a glimpse into the A24 film catalog.
   - A link to the official A24 website for further exploration.